 I want to create a milestone chart to visualize the major achievements on the timeline in Excel.
 I have an Excel table that records these achievements ascendingly.

 Now follow these steps to create a milestone chart in Excel.

-1: Add two supporting columns Height and Axis for chart uses.
+1: Add two supporting columns Height and Axis for chart use.

 Height will be used for the marker lines and Axis will be used as an axis.
 The values of the Height column will be alternating -1 and 1 and the values of the Axis column will be 0 for each row.
-See the below image.
+See the image below.

-You can put values in the Height and Axis column manually if you want.
+You can put values manually in the Height and Axis column if you want.
 I have used formulas to make the milestone chart dynamic.
-The formula in the Height column is used to put alternating 1 and -1, only when column C has an achievement in it is:
+The formula in the Height column cells is used to put alternating 1 and -1, only when column C has an achievement in it is:

 if you have excel 2019 or 365 then you can use IFS formula:

 The formula to put 0 in column Axis only when column milestone has a milestone in it.